The caliphate has been defined by the classical scholars as the general leadership of the ummah in accordance with Qur'an and Sunnah.

 The evidences appear in all the sources of law in Islam - Qur'an, Sunnah and Ijma al-Sahaba.

-1. "So judge between them by that which Allah has revealed and follow not their desires away from the truth."
+1. "So rule between them by that which Allah has revealed and follow not their desires away from the truth."
 5:48.

-2. "Lo, we reveal to you the scripture with the truth, that you may judge between mankind by that which Allah shows you."
+2. "Lo, we reveal to you the scripture with the truth, that you may rule between mankind by that which Allah shows you."
 4:105

 4. "Whoso judges not by that which Allah has revealed, such are disbelievers (Kafir)."
 5:44